 There are no activities planned until an evening welcome meeting.
 Included Activities: Arrival Day and Welcome Meeting

-Begin the day with a walk to visit the surrounding communities and learn more about the local way of life.
+Immerse yourself in the local way of life as you visit the communities of Chhettri and Brahmin this morning.
 In the evening, gather with the other group members and hosts for a traditional community feast and try your hand at whipping up typical Newari dishes.
 Included Activities: Panauti Community Walk Nepali Feast